Sectarianism: Taqiyya

+Political Dimension

+In the political dimensions, the intersectional lens recognizes the intricate connections between political identities and other social categories.
+Political parties or other factions may exploit religious divisions for political gain, exacerbating sectarian tensions.
+Intersectionality helps to understand how for instance political affiliations intersect with factors such as socioeconomic status and regional background, providing insights into the motivation behind political mobilization and the dynamics of power in sectarian settings.

+Implications for Communities

+The intersectionality of sectarianism has profound implications for affected communities, particularly for individuals who belong to multiple marginalized groups such as women, migrants, and marginalized ethnicities living under sectarian systems.
+The recognition of these intersecting forms of discrimination and marginalization is decisive for developing inclusive strategies to promote peace, tolerance, and increased social cohesion within diverse societies.

 Political sectarianism

 Sectarianism in the 21st century

 Sectarian tendencies in politics are visible in countries and cities associated with sectarian violence in the present, and the past.
 Notable examples where sectarianism affects lives are street-art expression, urban planning, and sports club affiliation.

 United Kingdom

-Across the United Kingdom, Scottish and Irish sectarian tendencies are often reflected in team-sports competitions.
+Across the United Kingdom, Scottish and Irish sectarian tendencies are often reflected in team-sport competitions.
 Affiliations are regarded as a latent representation of sectarianism tendencies.
 (Since the early 1900s, cricket teams were established via patronage of sectarian affiliated landlords.
 In response to the Protestant representation of the sport, many Catholic schools founded their own Cricket schools.)
-Modern day examples include tensions in sports such as football have led to the passing of the "Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012", incited by the chanting of Irish Republican Army (IRA) anthems in a match between Inverness Caledonian Thistle and Celtic.
-Other general examples include the Gaelic sports in Ireland, established to serve as a counterweight to British traditional sports to preserve an Irish identity.
+Modern day examples include tensions in sports such as football and have led to the passing of the "Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012".